In this post, we will study a few examples of Inelastic collisions. Also, we will study an important practical use of Inelastic collisions.

 Using Newton’s Cradle apparatus very familiar example of momentum conservation is demonstrated.
 The law of Conservation of Momentum states that the change in the total momentum of a system is zero when the net force on the system is zero.
 With the help of Newton’s Cradle, we can demonstrate the conservation of momentum with a […]

-This post is to solve some numerical problems related to momentum and impulse concepts in physics.
-This set is good for students of class 9 & class 10 (covering grade 9 and grade 10 physics standards of different boards).
-We will use this understanding from the impulse momentum theorem: Impulse of force = change in […]
+This post is to solve some Numerical on Momentum for class 9.
+These are numerical problems related to momentum and impulse concepts in physics.
+Impulse-momentum theorem and Impulse equation help a lot to solve this momentum numerical set.
+This set is good for students of class 9 & class 10 (covering grade 9 and grade […]

 If there is no net external force on a system, the total momentum of the system remains constant.
 This is the law of conservation of momentum. (also known as the principle of conservation of momentum).
 Here, by the term momentum, we mean Linear Momentum.
 When the net external force acting on a system is zero […]